 Mono County and the Town of Mammoth Lakes meet all state and national air-quality standards except for particulate matter (PM10 ) and ozone.
 Mono County, the Mono Basin, and Mammoth Lakes are designated as non-attainment areas for the state PM10 standard.
 PM10 in the Mono Basin results primarily from windblown dust from the exposed lakebed of Mono Lake due to water export activities by the City of Los Angeles, and in Mammoth Lakes emissions are primarily from wood burning and re-suspended road cinders.
 Thus, in Mono County, transportation-related criteria pollutants occur only in Mammoth Lakes.
 As a result, the Great Basin Unified Air Pollution Control District’s Air Quality Management Plan for the Town of Mammoth Lakes, which serves as the required State Implementation Plan (SIP), contains the only transportation-related requirements in the county.

 In 2014, the Town of Mammoth Lakes adopted an Air Quality Maintenance Plan and PM10 Redesignation Request to update the 1990 Air Quality Management Plan for the Town of Mammoth Lakes.
-The 2014 Plan updated Section 8.30.100B of the town Municipal Code which sets a peak level of VMTs (vehicle miles traveled) at 179,708 per day within the Town, and directs that the Town review development projects in order to reduce potential VMTs.
+The 2014 Plan updated Section 8.30.100B of the town Municipal Code which sets a peak level of VMTs (vehicle miles traveled) at 179,708 per day within the Town and directs that the Town review development projects in order to reduce potential VMTs.
 A second budget of 66,452 VMT was established for a peak winter day in the area outside of the town boundaries (unincorporated county), but inside the boundaries of the Mammoth Lakes PM10 planning area (Mammoth Air Basin).
 Methods to reduce VMTs include circulation improvements, pedestrian system improvements, and transit improvements.
 The 2013 Plan also requires the Public Works Director to undertake a street-sweeping program to reduce particulate emissions caused by road dust and cinders on Town roadways.

 As of 2012, Mono County was designated as a non-attainment area for the state ozone standard.
 The State Air Resources Board concluded that ozone exceedance in the Great Basin Air Basin (Alpine, Inyo and Mono counties) was caused by transport from the San Joaquin Valley Air Basin; the Great Basin Unified Air Pollution Control District adopted an Ozone Attainment Plan for Mono County that identified the county as an ozone transport area.